-We will be hosting the May Membership Meeting at the Post Home on May 5, at 7:30 PM.
+We will be hosting the August Membership Meeting at the Post Home on August 4th, at 7:30 PM.
 Uniform for the meeting is the Member Cap or Ball Cap.
-We will be practicing social distancing during the meeting and masks will be REQUIRED.
+We will be practicing social distancing during the meeting and masks will be REQUIRED for non-vaccinated comrades.
 A virtual attendance option will be sent out to the membership.

 Every year, Veterans of Foreign Wars of the United States (VFW) Post 1177 conducts a Buddy Poppy drive during the Memorial and Veterans Day weekend to raise money for the Post Veterans Relief Fund.
 These vital funds support Loudoun County veterans and their families in need – and nothing else.
 Due to COVID-19, we were unable to greet you at the grocery store, hardware store, or street corner as in the past, and as a result we’re asking for your support virtually.

 Post 1177 has earned All-State Status for the 2019-2020 year!
 Thank you to our comrades for supporting the post's mission of supporting veterans and their families.

 Coming home does not mean the battle is over.
 With over 10 times the amount of veterans lost to suicide than to combat operations in the same time period, there has never been a more important time to TAKE A STAND and DO something to support our veterans!!
 If you or someone you know is suffering from PTSD, we have people that have shared a similar experience and are ready to help.

 Since 1932, our small Post has been helping Loudoun County veterans and veteran family members as they work to rebuild their lives and become part of their communities again after serving their country.
 However, our building has aged and needs support in its upgrades.

 ...we want to welcome today's military service members into our ranks to become part of our elite group.